Q & A

 Acetate is seldom used in carpet due to its poor resiliency and wear characteristics.
 It is characterized by a soft, silk-like hand, and a lightweight, fast-drying, high-lustered and inexpensive carpet.

-7 Insider Secrets How to Hire a Sacramento Carpet Cleaner
+Seven Insider Questions - How to Hire a Sacramento Carpet Cleaner

 Consider seven questions to ask a carpet cleaning company or any service provider that you may hire to come into your home.